 You may need to keep re-adjusting the position ever so slightly as the Earth rotates and the object appears to move across the sky.

 13 reasons you’re not getting the best possible views of planets with your telescope

-A test on why your views of planets through a telescope aren’t satisfactory…
+When there’s seems to be a problem with the focus…run this test on why your views of planets through a telescope aren’t satisfactory.
+It involves 13 questions.

-Here are 12 questions to ask yourself if you think you’re not getting the best view of the planets through your telescope…
+If you think you’re not getting the best view of the planets through your telescope, ask yourself…

 - Are you looking at a planet that has little to no detail?